 The US Secret Service (USSS) Child Care Subsidy Program is a fee assistance program that keeps affordable child care in reach for eligible families.
-With fee assistance, up to $400 per month of your household's child care cost is paid to reduce the cost of using community-based care.
+With fee assistance, up to $416.50 per month ($4,998 per year) of your household's child care cost is paid to reduce the cost of using community-based care.
 The goal is to make it easier for you to afford quality child care from local community providers.

 The USSS Child Care Subsidy Program is available to US Secret Service employees with children from birth through age 12.
 To identify yourself as a Secret Service employee, in your MCC household profile, select Other Federal Employee as your sponsor type, and then indicate that you work for the US Secret Service.